kubernetes/community/wg-naming/language-evaluation-framework.md

 Third-order concerns are characterized by:

-- Language focus: is the language in use a metaphor that could be described more precisely using different words?
+- Clarity: is the language in use a metaphor that could be described more precisely using different words?

+- Anthropomorphism: does language unnecessarily humanize components or processes?

+- Idiomatic: Is language unclear to someone outside a specific culture?

 #### Is the term evocative instead of descriptive?